timvisee/timvisee.com/content/about.md

 - [GitLab][gitlab]
 - [sr.ht][sr.ht]

-As any developer, I use StackOverflow and alike for development and IT related questions and answers:
+As any developer, I use Stack Overflow and alike for development and IT related questions and answers:

-- [StackOverflow][stackoverflow]
+- [Stack Overflow][stackoverflow]
-- [StackExchange][stackexchange]
+- [Stack Exchange][stackexchange]

 I do my news reading and social activity through the following websites: